RasaHQ/rasa-nlu-examples/docs/docs/featurizer/gensim.md

 ## Base Usage

-The configuration file below demonstrates how you might use the fasttext embeddings.
+The configuration file below demonstrates how you might use the gensim embeddings.
 In this example we're building a pipeline for the an English language and we're assuming that you've trained your own embeddings which have been saved upfront as `saved/beforehand/filename.kv`.